qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 * To create a sample dataset from the raster, you'll need to use the :menuselection:`Raster Analysis --> Sample raster values` algorithm within
   |toolbox|.
 This tool samples the raster at the points locations and copies the
-  raster values in another field.
+  raster values in other field(s) depending on how many bands the raster is made of.

 * Select :guilabel:`random_points` as the layer containing sampling points, and the SRTM raster as the band to get values from.
-The default name of the new field is ``rvalue``, change it if you want:
+The default name of the new field is ``rvalue_N``, where ``N`` is the number of the raster band.
+You can change the name of the prefix if you want:

   .. image:: img/sample_raster_dialog.png
      :align: center